R08K09/BNTA_BackEnd_Project/README.md

 - Postman
 - Postico

-## Running our To-Do List application:needs more specficity
+## Running our To-Do List application:
 * In your computer terminal, run the following line: `createdb todolist_db`
   * In resources.application.properties, copy in the following:
     * `spring.datasource.url=jdbc:postgresql://localhost:5432/todolist_db